HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Behavioral Patterns.md

 ### Problem

 What if you need to inform a lot of objects about the changes to some interesting data?
 If you globalize the data and let your client objects poll for changes all the time, this will affect the security and safety of your interesting data.
 Plus, global data is something that should be avoided as much as possible.
-Also, forcing your objects poll for changes all the time will be inefficient if your interesting data has not changed.
+Also, forcing your objects to poll for changes all the time will be inefficient if your interesting data has not changed.

 ![observer](https://raw.githubusercontent.com/HowDoIGitHelp/CMSC23MDNotes/master/Markdown%20Lecture%20Notes%20and%20Lab%20Exercises/copyright%20free%20drawings/Observer.png)

 ### Solution

 The responsibility of sharing information about the changes to interesting data should not be placed in the clients of the data.
 You should create a notifier class that encapsulates the interesting data.
-This class should be responsible of notifying interested clients about changes on the data.
+This class should be responsible of notifying interested clients about changes on the subject.

 To do this you need to encapsulate the interesting data (from now on lets call it the `subject`), into a `Publisher` class.
 An instance of this class will be responsible of notifying the observers for any change in the `subject`.
-Whenever there are changes to the subject, the `Publisher` instance calls `notifyObservers()` so that all interested, observers will be informed of the change.
+Whenever there are changes to the subject, the `Publisher` instance calls `notifyObservers()` so that all interested observers will be informed of the change.
 Any class that is potentially interested in the `subject` should realize an `Observer` abstraction, which in the bare minimum contains, the `update(updatedSubject)` function.
 Inside `Publisher`'s `notifyObservers()` method, every subscriber (an interested observer) is updated (`subscriber.update()`).

 Any instance of an `Observer` should be subscribed to the change notifications using `Publisher`'s `subscribe()` function.
 They can also be unsubscribed using the`unsubscribe()` function.